Oscillation Criteria in Large-Scale Gene Regulatory Networks with Intrinsic Fluctuations: Gene Regulatory Network with Negative Feedback

-This expression corresponds to a class of large-scale linear systems with generalized frequency variables.
-To determine the stability of the system \cite{Harat}, we must calculate the poles of Equation \eqref{22}.
-For this, we calculate the determinant of this expression equal to zero,
+$\mathbf{G}(s)$ has $2n \times n$ entries.
+The original feedback system (left panel of Figure \ref{fig.1a}) can be transformed into an equivalent feedback representation \cite{Harat, Hori}, as shown in the right panel of Figure \ref{fig.1a}.
+Then, the overall transfer function of the system is } This expression corresponds to a class of large-scale linear systems with generalized frequency variables. \MH{ $\mathcal{H}(s)$ can thus be viewed as an interconnection of $n$ identical modules, each of which has the internal dynamics $\mathbf{g}(s)$, where the interconnection structure is specified by $\mathbf{K}$, and the input-output structure for the whole system is specified by $\mathbf{B}$ and $\mathbf{C}$ \cite{Hara2013}.} To determine the stability of the system \cite{Harat}, we must calculate the poles of Equation \eqref{22}.
+For this, we calculate the determinant of the inverse part of this expression equal to zero, \MH{and to simplify, we use the Weinstein–Aronszajn identity (or Sylvester's determinant theorem) \cite{Pozrikidis} (for more details see Appendix \ref{D}), then,